borkdude/respeced/README.md

 [![CircleCI](https://circleci.com/gh/borkdude/respeced/tree/master.svg?style=svg)](https://circleci.com/gh/borkdude/respeced/tree/master)
 [![Clojars Project](https://img.shields.io/clojars/v/respeced.svg)](https://clojars.org/respeced)

-## What is respeced?
+## Rationale

-This library provides various functions and macros around `clojure.spec.test.alpha`.
+This library helps verify that [spec](https://clojure.org/about/spec) `fdefs` do what they are supposed to do:

+- throw errors on wrong input (when instrumented) and output (when used in generative testing) of functions
+- not throw on correct usage

+Typically this library is used in testing.

 This library fully supports Clojure, ClojureScript and self-hosted ClojureScript.
-Typically this library is used for verifying specs in testing.

 ## API